How to Migrate IMAP Emails to Office 365?

-In our previous blog, we talked about how to perform IMAP migration to Office 365 with PowerShell commands. here we will talk about migrating other IMAP emails to Office 365, but there are some things that you need to know before migrating your IMAP emails to Office 365.
+Previously, we explained how to perform IMAP migration to Office 365 with PowerShell commands.
+Now we will talk about essential things to keep in mind while migrating other IMAP emails to Office 365.

 A few limitations are applied to IMAP to Office 365 migration, which includes:

-• Only user’s inbox and other mail folders can be migrated to Office 365.
+• Only user’s inboxes and other mail folders can be migrated to Office 365.
 This method cannot be used to migrate calendar, contacts, or tasks

 • A maximum of 5,00,000 data items from a user’s mailbox can be migrated